Davipb/lakesis/README.md

     * Assembly syntax examples:
     `PUSH [SP]`
     `PUSH [SP+8]`

+## Native functions
+Native functions can be called through the NATIVE `1D` instruction.
+The native functions are:

+* `00`
+Print
+Accepts two arguments: 64-bit length `L` and a reference `R`, in that order (pushed to the stack according to the calling convention).
+Reads `L` bytes from the memory region `R` points to, interprets them as a UTF-8 text string, and prints them to stdout.

 ## Calling convention
 Arguments are pushed to the stack in reverse order and cleaned up by the caller.